Devansh7860/CatType/README.md

 ## 🤝 Contributing

-Feel free to contribute to CatType!
+Feel free to contribute to TypePurr!
 Whether it's bug fixes, new features, or improvements to the cat theme, all contributions are welcome.

 ## 📄 License